co-cart/co-cart/readme.txt

 WooCommerce REST API is created with developers in mind, so it can integrate with virtually any service and while it does allow developers to easily create and modify.
 It only allows them to scale a store so much to meet a client’s specifications without further custom development that will enable the stores customers access to the products in order to add them to the shopping cart.

-If you are wanting to run your store via the REST API then CoCart is the missing solution.
+If you are wanting to build a headless WooCommerce store then CoCart is your missing solution.

-With [the documentation](https://docs.cocart.xyz/), you’ll learn how to enable the cart for your store in no time.
+With [the documentation](https://docs.cocart.xyz/) provided, you’ll learn how to enable the cart for your store in no time.

 = Features =